Historia Mundum

 • The end of the trade began to be debated under British pressure, in treaties of 1810 (with Portugal) and 1827 (with independent Brazil).

-• However, the slave trade to Brazil was only extinguished with the Eusébio de Queirós Law of 1850, which foreshadowed the end of slavery itself.
+• The slave trade to Brazil ended effectively with the Eusébio de Queirós Law of 1850, which foreshadowed the later abolition of slavery.

 The reasons for enslaving Black Africans

-In Portuguese America, the option for African labor gained strength as obstacles to Indigenous enslavement increased.
-Gradually, compulsory labor in the colony shifted from Indigenous to African, for several reasons.
-Among the reasons pointed out by historians for this transition are:
+In Portuguese America, African slavery expanded as obstacles to Indigenous enslavement increased.
+Compulsory labor in the colony gradually shifted from Indigenous to African workers for several connected reasons:

-According to historical records, the first Africans to arrive in Brazil landed around 1530 and 1535, brought by colonizing expeditions.
-However, it was with the expansion of sugar production, especially after the founding of Salvador in 1549, that the slave trade gained volume.
-By the end of the 16th century, a regular route of slave ships already existed, departing from the African coast to the captaincies of Bahia, Pernambuco, and Rio de Janeiro.
+Historical records place the first Africans in Brazil around 1530-1535, brought by colonizing expeditions.
+The trade gained volume with the expansion of sugar production.
+This happened especially after Salvador was founded in 1549.
+By the end of the 16th century, slave ships regularly connected the African coast with the captaincies of Bahia, Pernambuco, and Rio de Janeiro.

 The capture of slaves in Africa